 Where To Improve:

-The idea the book develops consist on improving the interaction with your children, give them the attention they need and finally use attention to reinforce your child’s appropriate behavior.
+The idea the book develops consists of improving the interaction with your children, giving them the attention they need, and finally using attention to reinforce your child’s appropriate behavior.

 Make play a part of your routine:

-As little as 20 minutes every day (10 in the morning and 10 in the afternoon would do) will help you practice those skills and give your children some of that attention they need.
+As little as 20 minutes every day (10 in the morning and 10 in the afternoon would do) will help you practice those skills and give your children some of the attention they need.
 Try instituting play in other scenarios.
-The car is an excellent time to put into practice one of those guessing games or find a certain brand or color of car.
-These interactions will help fill the bank of needed attention and may have the extra benefit of having your strong willed child stay in their seat.
+The car is an excellent time to put into practice one of those guessing games or find a certain brand or color of the car.
+These interactions will help fill the bank of needed attention and may have the extra benefit of having your strong-willed child stay in their seat.

 I highly recommend you read this book and start making changes to live a more peaceful life for everyone involved.
 What are you waiting for?